 Register a birth

-Births on the Isle of Man must be registered within 42 days from the date of the birth.
+According to the law Births in the Isle of Man must be registered within 42 days from the date of the birth.

-If registering the birth in Douglas, to keep visiting time to a minimum can you please ensure that you provide the birth information online prior to your appointment using the ‘Register now’ button below.
+If registering the birth in Douglas, can you please use the ‘Register now’ button below to give the Civil Registry the registration details.
 At this stage you will also be able to purchase any copy certificates.

-On receipt of the details to be registered, the registrar will create a document which will be e-mailed to the informant with a request that they check it very carefully and either confirm that it is correct and registration can proceed or, alternatively, clearly mark any amendments required.
-If any changes are required, the registrar will make the necessary changes and resend the draft to the informant for checking again.
-This process will take place as many times as required until they agree that the draft accurately reflects the information to be registered.
+On receipt of the details to be registered, the registrar will create a document which will be e-mailed to you.
+Please check it very carefully and either email to confirm that it is correct or, alternatively, email a reply clearly marking any amendments required.
+The registrar will make the necessary changes and resend the draft to you for checking again.
+This process will take place as many times as required until you agree that the draft accurately reflects the information to be registered.
+Once all agreed, when time permits, the Civil Registry will contact you to make an appointment.

 Any person who wilfully gives false information to the Registrar relating to the particulars required to be entered in any register is liable to prosecution, and on conviction, to the punishment prescribed by law.